Substeps/substeps-framework/README.md

 * Added capability for outline descriptions to contain parameter placeholders that can be populated from the example tables, each iteration of the outline potentially then being named something different.
 * Default core config
 * Uncalled and Unused step impls written to json file rather than logs, overridable via a config property
+* Added scala into the mix
+* Execution now generates number of data files, report now generated from those files.

 1.0.0
 -----